 - The plist entries override my.cnf entries, because they are passed in as command line arguments.
 For additional information about passing in program options, see Specifying Program Options. - The ProgramArguments section defines the command line options that are passed into the program, which is the mysqld binary in this case. - The default plist definition is written with less sophisticated use cases in mind.
 For more complicated setups, you may want to remove some of the arguments and instead rely on a MySQL configuration file, such as my.cnf. - If you edit the plist file, then uncheck the installer option when reinstalling or upgrading MySQL.
-Otherwise, your edited plist file is overwritten, with the loss of any changes you have made.
+Otherwise, your edited plist file is overwritten, and all edits are lost.